Changgang-Zheng/Planter/README.md

 ## Current Planter

-_However, this paper is under the peer-review process.
-The source code will be made available once the peer-reviewed version is published._
+However, this work is under the peer-review process. _The source code will be made available once the peer-reviewed version is published._

 ## License